vivienleonard/vivienleonard.github.io/_posts/2015-03-01-why-should-you-use-the-lean-canvas-when-starting-a-new-product.markdown

 ---
-title: Why you should use the lean canvas if you start a new product?
+title: why you should use the lean canvas if you start a new product?
 date: 2015-03-01
 categories: process
 ---